Deputy Chief Counsel

 - Cover letter

-- A Qualifications Statement not to exceed 4 pages that provides a description of your experience and qualifications with respect to each of the following categories:
+- A Qualifications Statement that provides a description of your experience and qualifications with respect to each of the following categories:

-- Litigation experience: Previous litigation experience and the ability to effectively develop litigation strategy for the defense and prosecution of matters having broad impact.
+- Litigation experience: Previous litigation experience in any of the program areas or subject matter areas outlined under ‘Major Duties’ above, as well as the ability to effectively formulate the Department’s position in these proceedings, and to develop litigation strategy for the defense and prosecution of matters involving nationwide impact under the applicable programs.

 - Supervision and training skills: Ability to manage and supervise the work of attorneys, paralegals, and support staff of various grades and levels of experience, as well as to facilitate the effective training of less experienced attorneys and non-attorneys.

-- Client relationship skills: The ability to effectively relate to officials of the client units, to maintain your role as an attorney among non-attorneys, and to represent the agency in dealing with individuals outside the Department.
+- Client relationship and representation skills: The ability to relate effectively with officials of the client units and to serve as an effective spokesperson for the Office and the Department in dealing with agencies and individuals outside the Department.

-- Resume (must include education, including names of undergraduate and law school, degrees received and dates graduated; date admitted to bar and jurisdiction; and a general description of all past employment relevant to the practice of law, including dates of employment, supervisor name(s) and telephone number(s)
+- Resume (must include education, including names of undergraduate and law schools, degrees received and dates graduated; date admitted to bar and jurisdiction; a general description of all past employment relevant to the practice of law, including dates of employment and supervisors’ name(s) and telephone number(s).
+Current employers will not be contacted without prior notice to a candidate.)

 - Law school transcripts if graduated from law school within the past five years